kikrishn/Blog/_posts/2021-02-10-lebesgue-ftc.md

 <span class="defn">Cumulative Distribution Function</span> of $\mu$.
 Here $F_\mu(x)$ represents the total (cumulative) mass we've seen so far.

-It turns out that Lebesgue-Stieltjes measures are extremely concrete[^2], and a lot of this post is going to talk about computing with them.
+It turns out that Lebesgue-Stieltjes measures are extremely concrete, and a lot of this post is going to talk about computing with them[^2].
 After all, it's entirely unclear which (if any!) techniques from a calculus class carry over when we try to actually integrate against some $\mu_F$.
 Before we can talk about computation, though, we have to recall another (a priori unrelated)